deso-protocol/dips/README.md

 - Changing or adding a transaction
 - Any soft or hard fork to consensus
 - Refactoring multiple packages or repositories
-- A significant change to the CIPs process
+- A significant change to the CIPs process, including:
+  - Change levels & their definitions
+  - Who approves changes at different levels